-It is natural to investigate the interaction of STC and opportunistic scheduling algorithms and which use of multiple antennas at the base station one can eventually make.
 Based on the optimistic assumptions of perfect SNR feedback and infinite backlog, a number of recent works showed that the transmit diversity achieved by STC is detrimental for the multiuser diversity effect connected to opportunistic beamforming/scheduling schemes [8, 9].
-These results led to the naive conclusion that STC should be avoided in high data rate delay-tolerant downlink applications.
-In this paper we take a deeper look into this problem and consider two fundamental aspects that were neglected in works such as [2, 6, 8, 9]: random packet arrivals with finite transmission buffers and time-varying fading channels with a delay in the feedback link.
-In the case of finite queue buffers and random packet arrivals the traditional notion of fairness is replaced by the notion of stability [10, 11]: we wish to find the transmission policy that stabilizes all users buffers, whenever the user arrival rates are inside the system stability region.
-The realistic assumption of feedback link delay prevents the transmitter to know exactly the receivers SNR.
-This makes the information outage probability non-zero, and therefore there exists a non-trivial tradeoff between the transmit diversity achieved by STC and the multiuser diversity achieved by opportunistic schemes.
+These results led to the naive conclusion that STC should be avoided in high data rate downlink applications.
+In this paper we take a deeper look into this problem by considering two fundamental aspects neglected in works such as [2, 6, 8, 9]: random packet arrivals with finite transmission buffers, and time-varying fading channels with a delay in the feedback link.
+Under the random packet arrival, the traditional notion of fairness is replaced by the notion of stability [10, 11]: we wish to find the transmission policy that stabilizes all users buffers, whenever the arrival rates can be stabilized, i.e., belong to the system stability region.
+The realistic assumption of feedback delay makes transmitter CSI non-perfect and hence information outage probability non-zero.
+Therefore there exists a non-trivial tradeoff between the transmit diversity achieved by STC and the multiuser diversity achieved by opportunistic schemes.